Nemo Library - introduction and purpose

 of "epsilon control mechanism", i.e., a test that determines when two points

-Nemo Library is a collection of open source C-language functions, that
+Nemo library is a collection of C-language functions, that provides

-provides a path to the solution of those problems.
-It may work effectively
+a path to the solution of those problems.
+It may work effectively for a large

-for a large number of wide area or global geographical applications that are
+number of wide area or global geographical applications that are built using

 -